AgentLito/Pewlett-Hackard-Analysis/README.md

 Pewlett-Hackard-Analysis
 Project Overview
 Purpose
-PH has decided to offer retirement packages and find out which position need to fill in the future.
-But PH itself is fallen behind to maintain the database.
+PH has decided to offer retirement packages and for us to find out which position need to fill in the future.
+But PH itself has fallen behind to maintain the database.
-With the help of SQL tools (PostgreSQL and PgAdmin4), Company wants to maintain a data and prepare company with several thousand employees for the upcoming "Silver Tsunami".
+With the help of SQL tools (PostgreSQL and PgAdmin4), the Company wants to maintain data and prepare the company with several thousand employees for the upcoming "Silver Tsunami".
-As per the dataset, lot of employees are going to be retired in the future and company needs to prepare with retirement packages, open positions and employee training.
+As for the dataset, a lot of employees are going to be retiring in the future and the company needs to be prepared with retirement packages, employee training, and open positions.
 Requirements:
 1. Identify the retiring employees by their title.
 2. Determine the sum of retiring employees grouped by title.